jfisteus/eyegrade/doc/user-manual/user-manual.rst

 In Linux systems, just replace the binaries of Eyegrade 0.7 with the new ones.
-In Windows, the installer will automatically detect and uninstall Eyegrade 0.7 before installing Eyegrade 0.8.
+In Windows, you can uninstall Eyegrade 0.7 using the *Add/remove programs* feature.

 Eyegrade 0.8 is backwards-compatible with grading sessions created with Eyegrade 0.3 and later versions.